Chances are, the first time you saw fresh ginger at the grocery store, you wondered: “What the heck is that? Is it even edible?”

 How to use fresh ginger as an ingredient in recipes:

 The best way to use ginger is to grate it.
-I find it provides the smoothest, finest texture and it’s easier to add in to your recipes.
+I find this provides the smoothest, finest texture and it’s easier to add to your recipes.
 You can also mince it very finely with a knife.
-Or throw in directly into the blender for soups, smoothies, hummus, dips or other spreads, etc.
+Or throw it directly into the blender for soups, smoothies, hummus, dips or other spreads, etc.

 It’s delicious in both sweet and savoury recipes.
 In stir-fries, yogurt, bean and legume-based recipes, meat dishes, cakes and cookies.
 Pretty much anything you can think of.
 Just follow your nose and adjust your ingredient amounts based on how spicy you like it!